Using Different Node Types

 Split Test

-This node allows you to randomly split the workflow into several paths, so that you can test different journeys for each path.
+This node randomly splits the workflow into several paths, so that you can A/B test different journeys for each path.
 You can have anywhere from 2 to 5 paths with different percentages.

 As you drag the slider, we'll adjust percentages on other paths.
 To distribute users equally, press "Equalize paths" link on the bottom.